WeiruiLiu/Model-Selection-Forest-Cover-Type-Prediction/README.md

 # Forest Cover Type Prediction - Model Selection
-Group Project: Rayna Liu, Yuan Meng, and Zheyue Wang
+Group Project: Rayna Liu, Yuan Meng, Zheyue Wang

 ## Objective and Goal
 To predict the forest cover type (the predominant kind of tree cover) from strictly cartographic variables.
 This study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.